subvert/loans/README.md

 I am reasonably confident with the use of AngularJS as front-end and have been using it for about 2 years now.

-I have not had much experience in Node, Yarn, Yeoman and Bower however, the reason for using it is also to show that I am willing and keen to learn new technologies, etc and also to express that I am able to pick new things up and learn swiftly.
+I have not had much experience in JHiptser, Node, Yarn, Yeoman and Bower however, the reason for using it is also to show that
+I am willing and keen to learn new technologies, etc and also to express that I am able to pick new things up and learn swiftly.

 ## Known Issues